Dependency theory: Aid dependency

 Aid dependency is an economic problem described as the reliance of less developed countries (LDCs) on more developed countries (MDCs) for financial aid and other resources.
 More specifically, aid dependency refers to the proportion of government spending that is given by foreign donors.
-Having an aid dependency ratio of about 15%-20% or higher will have negative effects on the country.
+A nation having an aid dependency ratio of about 15%-20% or higher is correlated with negative outcomes for that nation.
 What causes dependency is the inhibition of development and economic/political reform that results from trying to use aid as a long-term solution to poverty-ridden countries.
 Aid dependency arose from long term provisions of aid to countries in need in which the receiving country became accustomed to and developed a dependency syndrome.
 Aid dependency is most common today in Africa.
 The top donors as of 2013 were the United States, the United Kingdom, and Germany while the top receivers were Afghanistan, Vietnam, and Ethiopia.

 History of aid dependence

 International development aid became widely popularized post World-War Two due to first-world countries trying to create a more open economy as well as cold war competition.
 In 1970, the United Nations agreed on 0.7% of Gross National Income per country as the target for how much should be dedicated for international aid.
 In his book “Ending Aid Dependence”, Yash Tondon describes how organizations like the International Monetary Fund (IMF) and the World Bank (WB) have driven many African countries into dependency.
 During the economic crisis in the 1980s and the 1990s, a great deal of Sub-Saharan countries in Africa saw an influx of aid money which in turn resulted in dependency over the next few decades.
 These countries became so dependent that the President of Tanzania, Benjamin W. Mkapa, stated that “Development aid has taken deep root to the psyche of the people, especially in the poorer countries of the South.
 It is similar to drug addiction.”